drewelliott/sros-exec-commit-script/README.md

 ## Exec script

 > The reason an `exec` script is required, is because configuration candidates are unique per session.
-When the configuration is first entered, a copy of the running config is made specifically for that session.
-If we use `pyexec` to execute a `pysros` script directly, that script will be in its own session, so it would never see the session the user is running.
-However, the workaround is that an exec script runs in the same session as the user, so it is able to see the same candidate configuration file.
+When a `python` script is run, a new session is created.
+Using an `exec` script can be thought of as behaving as if two users were concurrently making the same changes.

 The `exec` script will get a copy of the entire candidate and pipe it into the `stdin` of the `pysros` script.
 At this point, the `pysros` will use the configuration that has all of the changes and it will be able to perform the required logic and then take the appropriate actions based on the results (commit/discard/log/warn/etc...)